-- Who uses an electronic medical record ensures that they employ appropriate safeguards to protect the confidentiality and security of information, including but not limited to, ensuring: - An unauthorized person cannot access identifiable health information on electronic devices. - Each authorized user can be uniquely identified. - Each authorized user has a documented access level based on their role. - Appropriate password controls and data encryption are used. - Audit logging is always enabled such that access and alterations made to the client record clearly identify the date of access or change, the change or addition made, and the identity of the individual accessing or changing the record. - Where electronic signatures are employed, the authorized user can be authenticated. - Identifiable health information is transmitted or remotely accessed as securely as possible with consideration given to the risks of non-secured structures. - Secure backup of data occurs consistently. - Data recovery protocols are in place and regularly tested. - Data integrity is protected such that information is accessible. - Practice continuity protocols are in place in the event that information cannot be accessed electronically. - When hardware is disposed of that contains identifiable health information, all data is removed and cannot be reconstructed.
+- Employs appropriate safeguards when using an electronic medical record to protect the confidentiality and security of information, including but not limited to, ensuring: - An unauthorized person cannot access identifiable health information on electronic devices. - Screen lock features are employed so that confidential information is not displayed indefinitely. - Each authorized user can be uniquely identified. - Each authorized user has a documented access level based on their role. - Appropriate password controls and data encryption are used. - Audit logging is always enabled such that access and alterations made to the client record clearly identify the date of access or change, the change or addition made, and the identity of the individual accessing or changing the record. - Where electronic signatures are employed, the authorized user can be authenticated. - Identifiable health information is transmitted or remotely accessed as securely as possible with consideration given to the risks of non-secured structures. - Secure backup of data occurs consistently. - Data recovery protocols are in place and regularly tested. - Data integrity is protected such that information is accessible. - Practice continuity protocols are in place in the event that information cannot be accessed electronically. - When hardware is disposed of that contains identifiable health information, all data is removed and cannot be reconstructed.